sei-dupdyke/TemplateSystem/README.md

 This project serves dynamic pages based on the first path component as a domain name.
 When a domain is requested for the first time, the application generates a simple HTML template for that domain.
-Subsequent requests use the same template, giving all URLs under that domain a consistent look.
+Subsequent requests reuse the same template.
+Each domain gets a unique color scheme so mirrored pages are distinct while sharing a common layout.

 ## Installation